 Our main job as parents – and biggest challenge – is to co-regulate a child’s emotions and needs whilst self-regulating our own.

-- What happened that made today a hard day for you?
+- What happened that made today a hard day?

 - How did it make you feel?